katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 > If you do not create the directory on your local computer before creating the container, the directory is created automatically but with the wrong user/group.
 When starting the container, you will get a message `cannot make directory CMSSW_7_6_7 Permission denied`.
 In that case, delete the directory with `rm -rf cms_open_data_work/`, and remove the failing container with `docker rm <container-name>` so that you can use the same name.
 In the following, we will use `my_od` as the container name.
 {: .callout}

-Then start the container following the instructions below depending on the operating system you are using.
+Start the container following the instructions below depending on the operating system you are using.

 <div id="docker-run">